Heart & Stroke encourages everyone to get vaccinated against COVID-19 once they have the opportunity.

-As part of these efforts, Heart & Stroke, along with 12 other health charities, sent this letter (below) to the federal Health Minister requesting that these populations, including people with certain chronic conditions who are at high-risk of severe illness and death from COVID-19, be prioritized for early access to COVID-19 vaccines.
+- In February 2021, along with 12 other health charities, we sent this letter to the federal Health Minister requesting that high risk and vulnerable populations, including people with certain chronic conditions who are at high-risk of severe illness and death from COVID-19, be prioritized for early access to COVID-19 vaccines.
 Similar letters were sent to various provincial governments.